learner763/Whatsupp/README.md

 ## Application Link
 https://whatsupp-chat.vercel.app/

-*Note: This application is completed 90%!*
+*Note: This application is completed 90% and one to one chatting has been implemented.*

 ## Frameworks
 **FrontEnd**- React JS